HOME INSPECTIONS IN ONTARIO AND TORONTO

 These are just some of the main areas a home inspector will pay attention to during their inspection.
-In some cases should they have cause for concern regarding a certain ares, your home inspector may recommend getting a follow up inspection with a specialist.
+In some cases should they have cause for concern regarding certain areas, your home inspector may recommend getting a follow up inspection with a specialist.

 HOW MUCH DOES IT COST TO HAVE A HOME INSPECTION?

 In some cases, a seller will already have a home inspection done prior to listing, but as a buyer you are generally the one who foots the bill.
 The cost of home inspections Ontario will vary depending on the size of the home.
 In general, it’s best to budget anywhere from $300 to $500 for an inspection but it is a worthy investment.